cmdruid/docker-workshop/01-basic-demo/slides/04-docker-run.md

 ---

-# Running a Terminal
+# Inspecting an Image

-Run your image inside a container with a basic terminal:
+To inspect an image, run it inside a container with an interactive terminal:

 ```bash
 docker run -it --entrypoint bash demo-img
 ```

+To exit the interactive terminal, type `exit` and press enter.

+This is a great way to build, test and debug images!